 Exhibit and event managers are always ready with alternate solutions when the unexpected happens.
 Missing freight, damaged graphics, and flight delays are not uncommon problems at trade shows.
 When companies are signing contracts for exhibit space, there is often a clause about “Force Majeure,” unforeseeable circumstances that prevent someone from fulfilling a contract.
 In years gone by, most exhibit managers thought concerning a natural disaster like earthquake, hurricane, or tornado.
 The reality we now live in also includes terrorist attacks.

 Edinburgh, the capital of Scotland, is among most beautiful European capital cities.
 From NATO to MTV Europe, Edinburgh is a UNESCO World Heritage Site that attracts diverse audiences.
-The city’s exhibition and conference facilities integrate history and old world charm with state-of-the art venues.
+The city’s exhibition and conference facilities integrate history and old-world charm with state-of-the-art venues.
 Trade show and event managers will appreciate the diversity of venues for conventions or product launches.
-What other city can boast a castle that hosted a Rod Stewart concert?
+What other cities can boast a castle that hosted a Rod Stewart concert?